Frequently Asked Questions

 You can then share that review along side your CV (we provide you a link to the review in an email within 24hours of you submitting your solution), you can post it on your LinkedIn profile, Personal Website or create a QR code and tattoo it to your arm if you like.

-We hope that prospective employers will use that instead of asking you to take one of their useless machine based tech screens
+We hope that prospective employers will use that instead of asking you to take another tech screen.

 Earn a secondary income doing code reviews you say…